2021 FIA World Endurance Championship: Manufacturers' and teams' championships

-A world championship is awarded for LMGTE manufacturers and for Hypercar teams.
-FIA Endurance Trophies are awarded for LMP2, LMP2 Pro/Am and LMGTE Am teams.
+A world championship was awarded for LMGTE manufacturers and for Hypercar teams.
+FIA Endurance Trophies were awarded for LMP2, LMP2 Pro/Am and LMGTE Am teams.

 Hypercar World Endurance Championship

-Points are awarded only for the highest finishing competitor from each team.
+Points were awarded only for the highest finishing competitor from each team.

 World Endurance GTE Manufacturers' Championship

-Points are awarded to the two best finishing cars from each manufacturer across both GTE categories.
+Points were awarded to the two best finishing cars from each manufacturer across both GTE categories.

 Endurance Trophy for LMP2 Teams

-Points are awarded only for the highest finishing competitor from each team.
+Points were awarded only for the highest finishing competitor from each team.

 Endurance Trophy for LMP2 Pro/Am Teams

-Points are awarded only for the highest finishing competitor from each team.
+Points were awarded only for the highest finishing competitor from each team.

 Endurance Trophy for GTE Am Teams

-Points are awarded only for the highest finishing competitor from each team.
+Points were awarded only for the highest finishing competitor from each team.